 It’s not enough to be smart, you must back this up with clear focus and determination on bringing in new business.
 Most pitches for new business, despite the huge amount of work required, are destined for failure.
 You need to be prepared for this.

-“What I lack in brains, I make up in energy,” said Diego De Giorgi, the global of investment banking at Bank of America Merrill Lynch.
+“What I lack in brains, I make up in energy,” Diego De Giorgi, the global of investment banking at Bank of America Merrill Lynch has said previously.
 “You need to be energetic, enthusiastic, persistent and dogged.
 Most pitches won’t be successful and you could have spent hours working on a presentation, but so will have the competition.
 We don’t sell a physical product, we sell what we can do for clients and you need to show intellect, but also doggedness.”

 3. You must always be more informed than the competition